Prabuddhi-05/human/README.md

 HOW TO USE IT:

-The table below gives the list of launch files in the repository.
+The table below gives the list of launch files in the repository and how to use them.

 | No. | Launch file name | Purpose of the launch file | How to use |
 |-----------------|-----------------|-----------------|-----------------|